 The ignition system of a vehicle consists of an ignition switch battery, an alternator, an ignition coil, a spark plug, and a distributor.
 As mentioned earlier, the ignition coil amplifies 12V current thousands of times to provide the required voltage to ignite the fuel.
 Most cars use a 12V battery, and the voltage required to ignite the fuel is between 20,000V to 40,000V.
 In simple words, the ignition coil is a step-up transformer.

 The ignition coil has two windings, a primary coil wrapped around an iron core that accepts the input voltage and a secondary coil which has a very high number of turns compared to the primary coil.
 Just like a transformer, mutual induction causes amplification of the input signal, and the secondary coil transfers the high voltage to the spark plug.

-Signs of a bad ignition coil
+What are the symptoms of a bad ignition coil?

 A lot of problems could be pointing to a bad ignition coil, let’s see what are those.

 There can be a lot of reasons why your car won’t start, and a faulty ignition coil is one of them.
 A clogged or damaged spark plug, low battery, faulty alternator, imbalance in air-fuel mixture ratio, etc. could also result in the engine not starting.